emirodriguezalc/god-frontend-code-test-master/README.md

 I thought about getting it client-side to be able to store it in the browser (I implemented it with encryption and everything).
 But then, if I'm using Next.js and I don't need the data on other pages, maybe it's better to just fetch it server-side.
 How do you do it in production?

+## #3

+I saw that the production website images had a nice alt description, but also aria-hidden=true.
+Why was that?
+I went with leaving the image with no aria hidden, and taking the alt description of the production website as a reference to write mine.

 ## Suggestions for the production site

 I noticed that a JPG is used in the hero as a background.
 Swapping it for WebP could improve performance.